This Week's Bulletin

 Divisions

 Baseball season runs from mid April to the end of June.
-Registration fees are $50 per child for 2010.
+Registration fees are $60 per child.
 Because of the limited number of spots per team and the short playing season children must be available to play on game nights and for weekend practices.
-We play at St. Bonaventure School diamond and the church baseball diamond.
+We play at St. Bonaventure Church and school diamonds.

-Practice: once a week on Friday night, Saturday or Sunday
+Practice: once a week on Saturday or Sunday

 Make-up games: Friday evenings